 Blood Blockade Battlefront and Rinne have Midorikawa once again portraying funny characters, Charlotte has a kind of character that made it a little bit hard to understand on the spot that it was Midorikawa effectively lending his voice to it.
 It was interesting side character that gave some funny moments to the story despite the weird context in which it appears.

-Uta no Prince sama Maji Love Revolutions brought back the cocky, cold and talented Ootori Eiichi, leader of top boy group Heavens ready to crush their rivals, the already famous Starish.
-Although still unsuccessful, Ootori‘s will to show who’s best as well as the superior quality in terms of music composition for this group give away that Midorikawa‘s character will play a major role this fall when the anime is back for their fourth season.
+Uta no Prince sama Maji Love Revolutions brought back the cocky, cold and talented Ootori Eiichi, leaderof top boy group Heavens ready to crush their rivals, the already famous Starish.
+Although still unsuccessful, Ootori‘s will to show who’s best as well as the superior quality in terms of music composition for this group gave away that Midorikawa‘s character would play a major role for the franchise’s fourth season.

-All in all, 2015 brought back some old characters where it was impressive to see how much more can Midorikawa improve his performances.
+All in all, 2015 brought back some old characters where it was impressive to see how much more improvements he can add to his skillset.
 Without spoiling more the anime mentioned above, some of these characters are more expressive and emotional than on their first encounters, not only a sign that the stories progressed but also that his acting has matured in the process.
 It had also been a long time since Midorikawa had portrayed a funny character as Zed O’Brien that is always around Zapp Renfro (played by Kazuya Nakai) with witty banter and other hilarious shenanigans.

 2016 brought him a massive leading role.
 Portraying Sakamoto from slice of life / comedy manga “Sakamoto desu ga?” has put Midorikawa once again on the spotlight, even impressing some of his fans with how spot on his portrayal of the cool Sakamoto is.

 Midorikawa joined the cast of Hatsukoi Monster (First Love Monster) as Daikoku Nikaido, a secondary character.
-This will his first shoujo anime role of the year in what we hope will be a prolific year for him.
+This was his first shoujo anime role of the year.

 His most iconic roles include the sadist vampire Ayato Sakamaki in the Diabolik lovers franchise, role that has been keeping Midorikawa in the spotlight for over 4 years.